-Brown, and his wife, Annie, were guests of the club at the noon meeting Monday and will be the guest of the club at each of its Monday meetings during
+Brown, and his wife, Annie, were guests of the club at the noon meeting Monday and will be the guest of the club at each of its Monday meetings during club by Mike Patrick, past president.
+Brown is a native of Rossville and Poteet, Texas and moved to Hereford in 1962 where he met his wife and the two married in 1963.

 In other action at the meeting Phil Hill was installed as a new member before the club viewed a film highlight of the 1973 Masters Golf Tournament.

 Hill was sponsored into the club by Johnie Price.
-Hill is the
+Hill is the new manager of the Sherwin-Williams Paint Store in Sugarland Mall.
+Brown was introduced to the